 6. The Sunset Deck at the Three Cities Peninsula Hotel

 Whether it’s the beautiful sunset you seek, or just the scent of the ocean, enjoy it with elevated views across the promenade and the Atlantic Ocean.
 Sip on a Robben Island Iced Tea or one of the many other cocktails available.
 If you feel peckish they have pizzas, burgers, ribs, chilli poppers, nachos, skewers and sandwiches on the menu.
-When the weather’s good, you’ll find the deck open from 11:00 to 21:00 with happy hour on cocktails (2 for the price of 1) from Tuesday to Sunday between 18:00 and 19:00.
+When the weather’s good, you’ll find the deck open from 11:00 to 21:00.

 7. Zenith Sky Bar & Pool Deck at Cape Royale

 Relax on a lounger by the pool while enjoying cocktails, sushi, noodles and tapas coupled with views over the city and Atlantic Ocean at The Zenith Sky Bar and pool deck situated on the rooftop of the Cape Royale Hotel.
-Cocktails from R55, sushi from R45 for six pieces and platters from R250 (32 pieces) and mains from R70.
+With affordable cocktails and sushi.
 It’s perfect for sundowners or sun-soaked days with the pool being open to adults and children between 08:00 to 12:00 every day.

 8. The Randy Warthog Bar & Grill

 This could be Green Point’s best-kept secret with reasonably-priced drinks and food, braai nights, pool parties and a swimming pool that everyone is welcome to use!
 The deck has plenty of loungers and tables and chairs with their tables being brightly painted wooden doors.
-Beers from R17 and cocktails from R30, toasted sandwiches from R20, boerewors roll R30, burgers R55, baskets and platters from R45.
-Braai night costs R60 for a plate of food.
+With happy hour Monday to Friday between 6pm-7pm where you can buy one beer for the price of one.
+Braai night costs R80 for a plate of food.
 It’s part of the Never@Home Backpackers, so expect things to get lively!

 Also read: 15 of the best backpackers in Cape Town